 This mismatch is further exacerbated by the division that occurs when HE institutions split learning and performance.
 Learning is the service offered to service users.
 Performance is the measurement of how this is delivered by workers.
 They have become separate entities.

 Generally speaking, the HE world is pretty good at the concept of measuring performance in its workforce.
-However, where the ball is dropped is in realising that for your customers, your students, to actually excel incrementally over time, your employees also need to be learners.
+However, where the ball is dropped is in realizing that for your customers, your students, to actually excel incrementally over time, your employees also need to be learners.
 In short, managers within HE need to value learning for their workforce, as well as for their student body.

 Teachers for Teachers

 It’s easy to see why HE institutions often end up in this situation.
 When your very business is delivering learning, surely learning is not needed as a separate thing for the teaching staff and their support?
 Surely it just happens?
-Surely learning resources should only be directed at the well-and-truly-identified students?
+Surely learning resources and management systems should only be directed at the well-and-truly-identified students?

 But with this method, your very approach to learning gets stuck in the confines of a box.
 Inevitably, your ability to succeed in delivering learning stagnates.
 It never develops in a conscious and planned way.
 And that’s a problem when you think about your future as a body of education and development.